YLchen22/YLchen22.github.io/_pages/about.md

 Education
 ------
-* B.E. in Industrial Engineering, 2020 ~ 2024 <br> University of Electronic Science and Technology of China, Chengdu, China
+* B.E. in Industrial Engineering, 2024 <br> University of Electronic Science and Technology of China, Chengdu, China
+* M.Sc. in Data Science, (Expected) <br> The Chinese University of Hong Kong - Shenzhen, Shenzhen, China

 Experience
 ------